Keith Pring

 Keith David Pring (11 March 1943 – 25 January 2018) was a Welsh professional footballer and Wales international.
 As a winger, he began his career as an apprentice at Newport County and made his debut in 1961.
 He made 61 English Football League appearances for Newport, scoring 3 goals before joining Rotherham United in October 1964 for a fee of £10,000.
 Pring later moved on to Notts County F.C. and finished his career at Southport due to a bad leg break.

 Born in Newport, Monmouthshire, Pring attained 3 caps for the Wales national football team, making his international debut on 1 December 1965 in place of the injured Gil Reece in a 4–2 defeat to Denmark.

 Keith had a son Gareth born in Nottingham in 1968 and later a daughter Caroline born in Southport in 1975.

 Keith David Pring resided in Churchtown, Southport where he also had seven grandchildren: Emmy, Robert, Will, Max, Zac, Ashleigh and Sam, the latter two being the niece and nephew of former Everton and Chester star Stuart Rimmer.

-Pring's former club Rotherham United confirmed they were saddened to learn about his death on Sunday evening.
+Pring's former club Rotherham United confirmed they were saddened to learn of his death on Sunday evening.